Everway: Setting

+The games revolve around heroes with the power of "spherewalking" traveling between worlds called "spheres".
+Spheres typically are composed of many "realms".
+Nearly all spheres are inhabited by humans, with mostly realistic physics.
+The theme is fantasy-oriented as opposed to science fictional.
+Advanced technology is explicitly forbidden in the character creation rules.
+The authors considered anthropology in terms of describing how the people of various spheres live, including many similarities across cultures.
+Some of these common features are entirely realistic (language, art), and others plainly related to the game's fantasy elements (magic, knowledge of the Fortune Deck).

-The official setting for Everway revolves around heroes with the power of "spherewalking," traveling between worlds called "spheres."
-Spheres typically consist of many "realms."
-The city of Everway is located in a realm called Roundwander, in the sphere called Fourcorner.
+The titular city of Everway is located in a realm called Roundwander, in the sphere called Fourcorner.
 Roundwander is the only realm in Fourcorner that is described.
-There is some detail on the sphere's main city, Everway, which contains a stone pyramid, a set of family-oriented guilds, and various exotic events related to the city's position as an inter-dimensional trading center.
-Several dozen other spheres are described as one-sentence blurbs, a few as page-long summaries, and one in detail as the setting for a sample adventure, "Journey to Stonekeep."
-The theme is strongly fantasy-oriented as opposed to science fictional, with advanced technology explicitly forbidden in the character creation rules.
-The authors gave significant thought to anthropology by describing how the people of various spheres live, including many similarities across cultures.
-Some of these common features are entirely realistic (language, art), and others plainly related to the game's fantasy elements (magic, knowledge of the Fortune Deck).
-Nearly all spheres are inhabited by humans, with mostly realistic physics.
+There is some detail on the sphere's main city, Everway, which contains a stone pyramid, a set of family-oriented guilds, and various exotic events related to the city's position as an inter-planar trading center.
+Several dozen other spheres are given one-sentence and a few are given page-long summaries, One is detailed as the setting for a sample adventure, "Journey to Stonekeep".

 Character creation

 Character design is abstract and simple by most role-playing games' standards.
 Each character begins with twenty points to divide between four Element scores roughly equivalent to statistics for Strength (Fire), Perception (Water), Intelligence (Air) and Endurance (Earth).
 Scores range from 1 (pathetic) to 3 (average) to 10 (godlike), so a generic hero would have scores of 5.
 Each Element also has a specialty for which a character can get a 1-point bonus; e.g., a 5-Air hero with an Air specialty of "Writing" could write as though their Air score were 6.
 As a general rule a statistic of N is twice as capable as a level of N-1, where this makes sense.
-(A 5-Fire, 5-Earth hero can typically defeat two 4-Fire, 5-Earth enemies, or handily defeat a 3-Fire, 5-Earth character in foot race, but cannot necessarily run twice as fast even though speed is governed by Fire.)
+(A 5-Fire, 5-Earth hero can typically defeat two 4-Fire, 5-Earth enemies, or handily defeat a 3-Fire, 5-Earth character in foot race, but cannot necessarily run twice as fast even though speed is governed by Fire).

 Each character also has Powers representing unusual abilities.
-These cost from 0 to 3 or more points depending on whether they should be considered Frequent, Major (or even "Twice Major", for especially powerful abilities that significantly affect gameplay) and/or Versatile.
-For instance, a "Cat Familiar," a slightly intelligent cat, is arguably worth 2 points for being Frequent (usually around and often useful) and Versatile (able to scout, carry messages, and fight).
-A "Winning Smile" that makes the hero likable is worth 0 points because of its trivial effect, while a "Charming Song" that inspires one emotion when played might be useful enough to count as Frequent (1 point).
+These cost from zero to three or more points depending on whether they should be considered Frequent, Major (or even "Twice Major", for especially powerful abilities that significantly affect gameplay) and/or Versatile.
+For instance, a "Cat Familiar", a slightly intelligent cat, is arguably worth two points for being Frequent (usually around and often useful) and Versatile (able to scout, carry messages, and fight).
+A "Winning Smile" that makes the hero likable is worth zero points because of its trivial effect, while a "Charming Song" that inspires one emotion when played might be useful enough to count as Frequent (1 point).
 There is no strict rule for deciding what a Power is worth.
-Each hero can have one 0-point Power for free; additional Powers that would otherwise cost 0 points instead cost 1.
+Each hero can have one 0-point Power for free; additional Powers that would otherwise cost zero points instead cost one.